neelriyer/neelriyer.github.io/_posts/2020-06-19-Star-Wars-Remastery.md

     "output_test.mp4"
 ```

-Now I had two videos.
+Now we have two videos.
 One in perfect quality and another in shitty quality.

 {% include youtubePlayer.html id="l8Z3T9w0yBY " %}
 {% include youtubePlayer.html id="MaIDJO5ar1c " %}

-Then I extracted frames from each video.
+Now we'll extract frames from each video.
 Initially I adopted a naive approach for doing this.
 Where I would do through the video in python and scrape each frame individually.
 But that took too long.

-I used multi-processing here to really speed things up.
+We can use multi-processing here to really speed things up.
 This was adapted from [Hayden Faulker's](https://gist.github.com/HaydenFaulkner/54318fd3e9b9bdb66c5440c44e4e08b8#file-video_to_frames-py) script.

 ```python
 # from https://gist.github.com/HaydenFaulkner/54318fd3e9b9bdb66c5440c44e4e08b8#file-video_to_frames-py